-And, guess what?
+Guess what?
 You just need to mix these ingredients together in ONE bowl then spread them into the 9x13-inch casserole dish!
 Wait to top the cheesy potatoes with the Ritz crackers topping until the last 10 minutes of baking.
-You bake the casserole for a total of about 1 hour -- you want it hot and bubbling!
+Bake the casserole for a total of about 1 hour -- you want it hot and bubbling!

 - Mix all ingredients except the topping in a large bowl.

 - Bake in preheated 350°F oven for 45 minutes.

 - Combine topping ingredients and sprinkle evenly over top of casserole.

 - Bake an additional 10 minutes.

 Click here for full recipe ingredients and instructions.

 Shredded potatoes: My recipe for cheesy potatoes calls for frozen diced hash browns instead of shredded.
 I just prefer it this way, but you can definitely sub them out for the shredded potatoes!

 Topping options: We love the buttery crisp topping of crushed Ritz crackers, but you can also try other toppings like cornflakes cereal, saltines, potato chips, or french fried onions -- and they're equally as delicious!
 We always have Ritz crackers on hand, so that's what I typically use.